davidwoody/flux/README.md

 ### API

-After installing `reactive-flux-store` you can:
+After installing this package you can:

 1) Create a `Store`.